PrinssiFiestas/PrinssiFiestas/README.md

 <h3 align="center"><strong>Heyy, you found me!😃</strong></h3>

-So welcome.
+So welcome!
 Currently studying software engineering at [Hive Helsinki](https://www.hive.fi/en/), but on my free time, you probably find me coding (usually in C) or building something out of electronics.

 Some notable projects: